Same-sex marriage in Oaxaca

-Same-sex marriage has been legal in Oaxaca since 5 October 2019.
-A landmark 2012 Supreme Court order for Oaxaca established the right to marriage by amparo across Mexico.
-In August 2019, the Congress of Oaxaca passed legislation amending various articles of the Civil Code to recognise same-sex marriages.
-The law went into force on 5 October.
-Previously, same-sex couples could marry in the state from August 2018 but required additional red tape compared to opposite-sex partners.
+Same-sex marriage has been legal in Oaxaca since 26 August 2018, when the state civil registry announced it would process marriage applications from same-sex couples in line with jurisprudence established by the Supreme Court of Justice of the Nation.
+However, the couples required additional red tape compared to opposite-sex partners.
+Oaxaca was the thirteenth Mexican state to legalize same-sex marriage.
+A landmark 2012 Supreme Court order for Oaxaca had established the right to marriage by amparo across Mexico.
+On 28 August 2019, the Congress of Oaxaca passed legislation amending the Civil Code to recognise same-sex marriages.
+The law was signed by Governor Alejandro Murat Hinojosa, and went into force on 5 October 2019.

 Legal history

-2012 Supreme Court case and further legal challenges
+2012 Supreme Court case

-In August 2011, three same-sex couples, four women and two men, applied to marry in Oaxaca City but were rejected by city officials.
-They sought an amparo, but it was denied on 31 January.
-The couples appealed the judgment to the Collegiate Courts in Civil and Administrative Matters for Oaxaca.
-On 9 April 2012, one of the lesbian couples was granted permission by a judge to marry, thus becoming the first approval for same-sex marriage in the state.
-The case was appealed.
-On 5 December 2012, the three couples won their appeal from the Mexican Supreme Court, but local officials refused to perform the marriages.
-The case returned to the Supreme Court and an additional ruling in favor of the couples was issued.
-The first lesbian couple received authorization to marry from the civil registry on 25 February 2013.
-They were the first same-sex couple to marry in Oaxaca, on 22 March 2013.
-The male couple received notice of their authorization on 3 June 2013, and the third couple two days later.
+In August 2011, three same-sex couples, four women and two men, applied to marry in Oaxaca City but were rejected by local officials.
+They filed an amparo, which was denied on 31 January, and subsequently appealed to the Collegiate Courts in Civil and Administrative Matters for Oaxaca.
+On 9 April 2012, one of the lesbian couples obtained permission by a judge to marry, marking the first such approval in the state.
+The ruling was appealed, and on 5 December 2012, the Supreme Court of Justice of the Nation overturned the lower court decision in favor of all three couples.
+Despite this ruling, local authorities continued to refuse to perform the marriages.
+The couples returned to the Supreme Court, which reaffirmed their rights.
+The first lesbian couple received authorization to marry from the civil registry on 25 February 2013, and married on 22 March 2013.
+The male couple received their authorization on 3 June 2013, and the third couple two days later.